josephjohnjj/distributed-dask-cluster-on-gadi/README.md

 8. **job_script_prologue**: Commands to add to script before launching worker
 9. **python**: Python executable used to launch Dask workers.
 Defaults to the Python that is submitting these jobs

-Gadi uses a custom PBS so some of the default values to the fucntion may not work on Gadi.
-For instance the default PBS expects __#PBS -A <project name>__ to specify the project we are using, but the PBS in Gadi use __#PBS -P <project name>__.
-All these extra directves is mentioned in __job_extra_directives__.
-Similarly, there may be some default directives we may need to skip.
-This is __job_directives_skip__.
+Gadi employs a customized PBS setup, which means that some default values in the function might not be compatible with Gadi's configuration.
+For example, the default PBS expects __#PBS -A <project name>__ to indicate the project in use, while Gadi's PBS uses __#PBS -P <project name>__.
+You can find these additional directives in the __job_extra_directives__ section.
+Likewise, there could be certain default directives that we need to omit, which is covered under __job_directives_skip__.

-Most HPC clusters comes with latency reducing networks like Infiiniband.
-We can instruct dask to use a specific  using __interface__.

-We also need to load modules and activate our virual environemnt for each node in the cluster.
-These instructions are mentioned using __job_script_prologue__.
+Many HPC clusters are equipped with low-latency networks such as InfiniBand.
+To configure Dask to utilize a particular network interface, we can make use of the __interface__ parameter.
+Additionally, we must load necessary modules and activate our virtual environment on each node within the cluster.
+These directives and setup steps are detailed in the __job_script_prologue__.